+The Bonnycastle Fellowship is open to a broad range of innovative proposals for work anywhere in North America, on any aspect of wetland or waterfowl ecology that promises to advance conservation.
 The competition is open to graduate students based at any North American university.
-It will be awarded based upon: the qualifications of the applicant; the scientific soundness of the student's research proposal; originality and creativity in study design; expected contributions of the study to wetland or waterfowl ecology; the importance of the proposed research to conservation; and achievability of the work.
-Applications from doctoral candidates are preferred, but strong Masters candidates are also urged to apply.
+Fellowships will be awarded based upon: the qualifications of the applicant; the scientific soundness of the student's research proposal; originality and creativity in study design; expected contributions of the study to wetland or waterfowl ecology; the importance of the proposed research to conservation; and achievability of the work.

-The award of up to \$17,000/year (Canadian funds) is available to provide personal or research support for successful applicants.
-The reward is renewable for up to two additional years for PhD students, once for Masters students, assuming annual approval of a satisfactory progress report and the need for continuing financial support.
+The award of up to \$8,000 CDN/year is available to provide personal or research support for successful applicants.
+The award is renewable for up to two additional years for PhD students, once for Master's students, assuming annual approval of a satisfactory progress report and the need for continuing financial support.